MPK: A Compiler and Runtime for Mega-Kernelizing Tensor Programs: In-Kernel Parallel Runtime

 \Sys opportunistically overlaps the compute phase of the current task $T_1$ with the pre-loading phase of the subsequent task $T_2$ when two conditions hold: (1) $T_1$ has already issued all of its own data-transfer instructions, and (2) sufficient shared-memory pages are available for $T_2$'s pre-loading phase.
-Note that such a pipeline does not interfere with $T_1$'s execution, as \sys inserts appropriate intra-SM synchronization barriers to ensure that $T_2$’s memory transfers do not conflict with ongoing data transfers for $T_1$.
+This pipeline does not interfere with $T_1$'s execution because \sys inserts the necessary intra-SM synchronization barriers to ensure that $T_2$'s memory transfers do not conflict with ongoing data transfers for $T_1$.

 \paragraph{Pre-fetching task descriptions.} Each worker maintains both JIT and AOT task queues in device memory.
 Every task is associated with a task description that encodes its input tensors, output tensors, and configuration parameters; in our current implementation, each description occupies 352 bytes (\Cref{sec:impl}).
 To reduce enqueue/dequeue latency and hide device-memory access costs, \sys employs a lightweight prefetching mechanism that retrieves upcoming task descriptions into shared memory before they are needed.